All Products

 How it works

-When integrating cloud products with Cloud-native API Gateway instances, use SDK integration.
-The SDK is embedded in the cloud product and extracts, detects, and protects traffic.
-WAF does not forward traffic, which avoids compatibility and stability issues caused by an additional forwarding layer.
+Cloud-native API Gateway uses SDK integration.
+The SDK embeds directly in the cloud product to extract, detect, and protect traffic.
+Because WAF does not forward traffic, this avoids compatibility and stability issues from an additional forwarding layer.

 Applicable scope

-If a Cloud-native API Gateway instance does not meet the following requirements, use CNAME integration.
+If your APIG instance does not meet the following requirements, use CNAME integration instead.

-Account requirements: APIG instances and WAF instances must belong to the same Alibaba Cloud account, except for accounts configured with the multi-account management feature.
+• Account requirements: APIG and WAF instances must belong to the same Alibaba Cloud account, unless the multi-account management feature is configured.

 Procedure

-When you enable WAF protection for an APIG instance for the first time, the gateway service might automatically restart.
-This can break persistent connections and cause service interruptions or performance degradation.
-Perform this operation during off-peak hours.
-WAF protection rules take effect approximately five minutes after enablement.
+Enabling WAF protection for the first time may restart the gateway service, breaking persistent connections and causing brief service interruptions or performance degradation.
+Perform this during off-peak hours.
+Protection rules take effect about five minutes after enablement.

 Log on to the Web Application Firewall 3.0 console.
 In the top menu bar, select the resource group and region for your WAF instance (Chinese Mainland).
 In the navigation pane on the left, click Onboarding.
 Select the Cloud Native tab, and in the left-side cloud product type list, select Cloud-native API Gateway.